jbirddog/el-rodeo/task-units.md

 ### Introduce the Concept of Task Units

-At its basic form a "task unit" is any group of tasks that can be run together in isolation.
+At its basic form a "task unit" is any task or group of tasks that can be run together in isolation.
 A task unit could be comprised of other task units internally - for instance an entire workflow is a task unit.
-Each branch within a Parallel Gateway could be considered its own task unit, as could a Script+Service Task combination.
+Each branch within a Parallel Gateway could be considered its own task unit, as could a Service Task that has no variable input.
 Today the entire workflow is required to perform a single engine step.
 If we progressively identify task units that are smaller in scope than the entire workflow, we could load less into memory to perform a single step.
 The introduction of this concept will be key to many of the enhancements described below.

-### More fine grained execution strategies
+### Task Unit Based Execution Strategies

 Currently the Flask app and background processor each have their own environment variable to set their diagram execution strategy.
 The current options are "greedy" or "run_until_service_task".
 These environment variables are defaults but nothing ever overrides them.
 It would be nice to have the ability to detect the appropriate execution strategy for any given task unit.
 This could be done by inspecting the task tree (possibly as save/upload time).
 As task units become more granular this would allow for more specialized step execution.

+### Specialized Background Processing Jobs

+Today the background processor runs every 10 seconds and looks for any process instance that has a status of "waiting".
+We don't really know anything about what it is waiting on, so the whole process instance is loaded and engine steps are done.
+If the background processor were able to know more about the waiting process instances, we could have specialized background jobs for certain scenarios.
+For instance one background job could "run_until_service_task" and take care of lots of cheap tasks across many process instances.
+Then another background job could scan for all the "waiting on a service task to be run" processes.
+It could then take the next task unit from each of these processes and run them asynchrounously.
+The results of each response will be placed back in their respective workflows.
+All while the first background job is continuing to churn on "quick" tasks.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~